ctontario/slate/source/includes/_QuickSTART.md

 ```

-Adds or updates a comment on a QuickSTART Site Pre-Screen
+Adds or updates a comment on a QuickSTART Site Pre-Screen.
+The site status must be 'screen'

 ### HTTP Request